Welcome to Day 1 of your 5-day Activist Challenge!

 WHAT IF I CAN’T VOTE DUE TO PREVIOUS INCARCERATION?

 In Texas, a convicted felon regains the right to vote after completing their sentence.
-Therefore, once you have completed the punishment phase (including any term of incarceration, parole, or supervision, or completed a period of probation ordered by the court), you should be (source)
+Therefore, once you have completed the punishment phase (including any term of incarceration, parole, or supervision, or completed a period of probation ordered by the court), you should be eligible to re-register and vote in the state of Texas. (source)

 THE BOTTOM LINE